jsenv/core/docs/dev_server/readme.md

 ## Dark mode switch

 Toogle between dark theme and light theme.
-Use this to keep a good contrast between the toolbar and the website behind it.
+Use this to keep a good contrast between the toolbar and the website above.

 ## Browser support